17 Creative Methods to Learn Italian

-Italy is one exquisite country to backpack, simply because the landscape is so diverse.
+Italy is one beautiful country to backpack, simply because the landscape is so diverse.
 Italy is a beautiful and safe country to walk through and to experience from city to city.
-You would be amazed at how much the people, the landscape, and even the food can vary from one city to the next, even when 50 miles apart.
-Slow traveling in off the beaten track Italian places will give you the time and motivation to interact and speak with the locals.
+You would be amazed at how much the people, the landscape, and even the food can vary from one town to the next, even when 50 miles apart.
+Slow traveling in off-the-beaten-track Italian places will give you the time and motivation to interact and speak with the locals.

 16. Volunteer in Italy

 Do you want to spend your time off differently?
 Join a volunteer camp in Italy.
 Many organizations and NGOs are promoting these types of experiences.
 How cool would it be, not just speaking Italian, but learning about Italy through volunteering to protect the environment, etc.?
 Language is about connecting with people, so use the Italian language to connect with people in a new and helpful way.